develtechmon/ROS2/UserGuide/ros2_humble_nav2_and_SLAM_Setup.md

 ## Step 5 : Command I use for this section

-To manually run using command line to start our slam toolbox and remap the `scan to ldlidar_nde`
+To manually run using command line to start our slam toolbox and remap the `scan to ldlidar_nde`.
+Tested on PC so far

 ````
 ros2 run slam_toolbox async_slam_toolbox_node --ros-args --params-file src/bumperbot_bringup/config/mapper_params_online_async.yaml -r /scan:=/ldlidar_node/scan